-Factor related to balancing the demands for new type of work, with its personalized responsibility and improved demands for flexibility has been viewed out as a key factor of employability, (Allvin, 2004).
-If employability perceptions were lower job insecurity may not be as threatening with a free environment and volatile working atmosphere, which implies control for an individual perceived him- or herself as employable, (Baruch, 2001).
+Factor related to balancing the demands for new type of work, with its personalized responsibility and improved demands for flexibility has been viewed out as a key factor of employability, (12).
+If employability perceptions were lower job insecurity may not be as threatening with a free environment and volatile workingatmosphere, which implies control for an individual perceived him- or her as employable, (13).
 Meanwhile, an individual with greater freedom of action provides control of being employable.
-Thus, individual who have a good ways believe to find different employment could decide to leave that environment for another, if a situation is perceived more negative than more positive environment Consequently, Employees' reactions to situational factors can be altering by employability, (Allvin, 2004).
+Thus, individual who have a good ways believe to find different employment could decide to leave that environment for another, if a situation is perceived more negative than more positive environment Consequently, Employees' reactions to situational factors can be altering by employability, (12).

-Conditions which give employees a sense of control based on change can be mitigated by the negative impacts of commitment to change on job insecurity, (Barling and Kelloway, 1996).
-Desired to impact on a change, in a willingingway, on the environment' at a given point in time is called control (Greenberger and Strasser, 1986).
+Conditions which give employees a sense of control based on change can be mitigated by the negative impacts of commitment to change on job insecurity, (14).
+Desired to impact on a change, in a willinging way, on the environment' at a given point in time is called control (15).
 Individuals' sees ways to look for alternative employment with power over change is sees as an important factor associated with employability.
-The individual's self-perceives of being able to look for a new job becomes necessary during the time of organizational change; this is argued by Berntson et al. (2006).
+The individual's self-perceives of being able to look for a new job becomes necessary during the time of organizational change; this is argued by (5).
 Employees feel assured about their own necessity for the organization, when they feel more committed to the change direction and they were able to feel the collective gains.
-Desired and Willingness of an individual to adhere to a new things in the job environment and the way to which their know-how and ability can be applied outside the organization, can be suggest as perceived employability, Kluytmans and Ott (1999).
+Desired and Willingness of an individual to adhere to a new things in the job environment and the way to which their know-how and ability can be applied outside the organization, can be suggest as perceived employability, (16).

-Meanwhile, Employability as moderating the impact of stress related to job insecurity, idea has being presented by a numbers of researchers (Fugate et al., 2004).
+Meanwhile, Employability as moderating the impact of stress related to job insecurity, idea has being presented by a numbers of researchers(17).
 When the employees feel assured about their skills and job insecurity on affective and normative commitment to change, this can be mitigated by employability.
-Good reactions to change even in the face of adversity, is experience in individual with high level employability, The inconvenience impact of job insecurity during the problem or unstable economic environment can shield an employee from skill to look for a new (Baruch, 2001).
+Good reactions to change even in the face of adversity, is experience in individual with high level employability.
+The inconvenience impact of job insecurity during the problem or unstable economic environment can shield an employee from skill to look for a new (13).
 Employable individuals will see themselves willing of coping with difficulties in adverse environment, are expected to show lower levels of continuance commitment to change.
-Silla et al.(2008)says that there is an argument that suggest that negative effect of job insecurity can be reduce by employability.
-Perceived employability ispossible to both lead to the development of positive attitudes towards commitment to change and mitigate the negative effects of stressors like job insecurity, Silla et al. (2008).
+(10)says that there is an argument that suggest that negative effect of job insecurity can be reduce by employability.
+Perceived employability is possible to both lead to the development of positive attitudes towards commitment to change and mitigate the negative effects of stressors like job insecurity,(10).

-III.
 Commitment to change

-It has becomes compulsory to know the elements that will brings development of positive attitudes and beliefs towards commitment to change, given the essentiality of getting the employee acceptance for realization of any change initiative in the organization (Cordery et al., 1993).
-A force (mind-set) that connects aperson to a course of action deemed it compulsory for the realization of implementing of a change initiative is simply defines as commitment to change.
-No matter of the focus of commitment, it should show sign of the commitment phenomenon; this concept was form based on Meyer and Herscovitch's (2001) argument.
+It has becomes compulsory to know the elements that will brings development of positive attitudes and beliefs towards commitment to change, given the essentiality of getting the employee acceptance for realization of any change initiative in the organization (18).
+A force (mind-set) that connects a personto a course of action deemed it compulsory for the realization of implementing of a change initiative is simply defines as commitment to change.
+No matter of the focus of commitment, it should show sign of the commitment phenomenon; this concept was form based on (19) argument.
 Affective, continuance and normative was three dimensional types of representation to commitment to organizations.
-Meanwhile, commitment to change is a good motivator of individual willingness in support of change, the outcomes of both organizational commitment and commitment to change is to make employees more determined to participate in their organization's change move, (Herscovitch and Meyer, 2002).
+Meanwhile, commitment to change is a good motivator of individual willingness in support of change, the outcomes of both organizational commitment and commitment to change is to make employees more determined to participate in their organization's change move, (8).